 3.10 Describe the tenure of the action area (e.g. freehold, leasehold) relevant to the project area.

-The properties over which the Action Area traverses includes private landholders, mining companies, road easements and MDL 183 (held by Winchester South [Figure 5]).
+The Action Area is located within MDL 183, held by Winchester South (Figure 5).
 Winchester South will lodge MLAs with the Queensland Mining Registrar prior to submission of the EIS.